Parasos/fusion-lock/README.md

 - The owner can modify the `bridgeProxyAddress`.
 - The owner can modify the `l2TokenAddress`, which is mapped to the `l1TokenAddress`.
 - The owner can allow deposits of any ERC20 token.
 The ones that are planned for use are listed [in the deployment script](./deploy-contract.sh).
 For convenience, the tokens are also listed below, but the script is considered the source of truth.
+- If the contract contains higher ERC20 token amounts than have deposited (e.g. if [bridging were to fail](https://github.com/ethereum-optimism/optimism/blob/3a62bccd6c5464891d0d6282264022d240d05b60/packages/contracts-bedrock/contracts/universal/StandardBridge.sol#L172), then the owner can withdraw the tokens to a specified address.
+This is an extra precaution against tokens getting stuck in the contract.

 | Token Name | Token Address                                                                                                        |
 |------------|----------------------------------------------------------------------------------------------------------------------|